 Only AFTER asking those questions does she give it a green light.

 If not?
 It goes right back on the shelf and she goes on her merry way.

-Now what if our fictional Bloomingdale’s is bar or event you’re going to tomorrow night where you could meet an incredible guy?
+Now, what if our fictional Bloomingdale’s is a bar or event you’re going to tomorrow night where you could meet an incredible guy?